 So far we’ve discussed only loans with fixed interest rates.
 With a fixed-rate loan, your interest rate — and, as a result, your monthly payment — remains the same throughout the life of the loan, even if it’s 30 years or longer.

 Not all mortgages have fixed rates, though.
 You can also get a loan with an adjustable interest rate.
 As your interest rate changes, usually in, response to a specific rate index, your payment will rise or fall accordingly.

-This sounds scary, and it can be, but an adjustable rate mortgage (ARM) is not a total free for all.
+This sounds scary, and it can be, but an adjustable-rate mortgage (ARM) is not a total free-for-all all.
 With most ARMs, the rate stays the same for a specified amount of time, then begins to change each year.